gopala-kr/SoTA/README.md

-> my attempt to collate all the benchmarking results for machine learning problems(DL, NLP, Computer Vision and Reinforcement learning) on yearly basis
+> My attempt to collate all the benchmarking results for machine learning problems(DL, NLP, Computer Vision and Reinforcement learning) on yearly basis

 --------------------